MarkRBishop/readmeGenerator/README.md

   - [Questions](#questions)

   ## Installation
   Simply clone the repository to a local folder of your choosing with git.
+  Make sure to do an "npm install" in the terminal at the repository directory location to ensure node is installed.

   ## Usage
   Open the terminal and type "node index.js" to run the application